raspberrypilearning/burping-jelly-baby/README.md

-# Screaming Jelly Baby
+# Burping Jelly Baby

 You will learn how to turn a jelly baby into an input device for your Raspberry Pi.
-You will then create a program to make it scream when it is squeezed.
+You will then create a program to make it burp when it is squeezed.

 ![](cover.png)